UlfBierkaemper/dart_scanf/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-A "scanf"-like implementation in pure dart.
-For maximum speed, the pattern is "compiled" into a list of scanners, which can perform very fast.
+A *scanf*-like implementation in pure *Dart*.
+For maximum speed, the pattern is compiled into a list of scanners, which can perform very fast.

 ## Features